-When you find the right backpack, you’ll bring it everywhere.
-But whether you use it for class, travel, or commuting, you’ll likely pack your laptop along with you.
+The right backpack is the one that you can take along anywhere.
+But whether you use it for school, travel, or commuting, you’ll likely want to pack your laptop along with you.

 The answer depends on what size laptop you need to pack, as well as what kind of items you carry on a regular basis.

-So whether you need a fully loaded camping pack or a simple laptop bag, read on below to check out our favorite picks.
+So whether you need a fully loaded travel pack or a day to day laptop bag, read on below to check out our favorite picks.

 1. Targus Drifter II Backpack